Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Conclusion

 \section{Conclusion}

 In this paper, we have developed two novel Bayesian neural network-based multi-modal surrogate models.
-These models build upon existing work in multi-modal learning and multi-fidelity surrogate modeling.
-We developed a novel family of approximate distributions for variational Bayes estimation of these models' posterior distributions that leverages known and closed-form expressible posterior distributions in the last layer.
+These models build upon existing work in multi-modal learning, Bayesian neural networks, and multi-fidelity surrogate modeling.
+We estimate the parameters of these models using variational Bayes estimation of these models' posterior distributions that leverages known and closed-form expressible posterior distributions in the last layer.
 We developed a novel technique to complete this estimation procedure in the presence of missing data by drawing the missing values from distributions that approximate the posterior predictive distribution of the missing data.
 Without this step, the missing data would make the last-layer posterior distributions have no known closed form.
 We demonstrate through simulation that these models show improved estimation for the main modality in some datasets when additional samples of auxiliary modalities are present.
 The canonical correlation between the auxiliary modality data, collectively, and the main modality or quantity of interest appears to be indicative to determine a priori whether these multi-modal models may lead to improved predictions compared to uni-modal alternatives.
 While multi-fidelity surrogate models are often hierarchical, these multi-modal models consider alternate data sources equally and enable utilizing them in combination.
 A method that measures non-linear relationships in order to determine a priori the performance of these multi-modal models is left for future work.

 A multi-modal acquisition framework to complete the BO procedure using these multi-modal surrogate models is future work.
 Such a framework would guide both the input location, $\bm{x}^\ast$, and the modality at which to sample new data while optimizing the main objective function.
 It must be able to do this with the kind of non-linear, complex relationships between data modalities created by the BNN surrogate model, and account for the high-dimensional nature of some data modalities.